Life is a journey.

 We arrived in Johannesburg and visited Soweto.
 There was a great contrast between the modern builds of Johannesburg and the shanty town of Soweto.

 In Pietermaritzburg, we had joint meetings with students and faculty from the Ujamaa Centre UKZN at UKZN Pietermaritzburg.
 With Pietermaritzburg as our anchor, we journeyed to Nelson Mandela Capture Site, Howick.
-Here in the mountains the stillness of nature surrounded me.
-The beauty of the countryside at sunset was inspirational.
+Here in the mountains, the stillness of nature surrounded me.
+The beauty of at sunset was fantastic.

-Years later I decided to digitally process this image that I had captured.
+Years later, I decided to digitally process this landscape that I had captured.

 Now that our paths have crossed, let us travel together on this collective journey of wonder and beauty.